 Assuming everything looks good, they may get you a more robust pre-approval, which is a commitment from a bank to lend you the money you need to make the purchase in question.

 Of course, you can run the numbers on your own without anyone’s assistance if you’re just casually wondering.
-The same process would be employed.
+But the numbers you come up with might be quite a bit different, so if you are serious about buying, it’s wise to get a lender’s eyes on your financials.

 Keys to Qualifying for a Mortgage